Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Before we can discuss the so-called1 “Cantril ladder,” a modern-day, survey item commonly used in population health surveys to measure evaluative well-being, we need to put it in context.

-Well-being is a broad, multidimensional construct, increasingly of interest to those involved with setting national policy agendas and measuring progress towards national development goals.
+Well-being is a broad, multidimensional construct, increasingly of interest to those involved with setting national policy agendas and measuring progress towards national sustainable development goals.

 As in the Executive Summary of the latest Sustainable Development Report, “…the SDGs are still achievable.
 None of their objectives are beyond our reach.
 The world is off track, but that is all the more reason to double down on the SDGs” (Sachs et al. 2023: vi).